01 · The feeling

 Don't say

-- "Free trial" — the product doesn't have one.
+- "Free trial", the product does not have one.

-- "Back office" — undersells what Ava does.
+- "Back office", it undersells what Ava does.

 Say this instead